site search by freefind |

 The hands of the witnesses shall be first upon him to put him to death, and afterward the hands of all the people.
 So thou shalt put the evil away from among you.
 Deut.
 17:7, KJV

-Jesus said, "He that is without sin…" Again the antinomians are happy because they say, "See, nobody is perfect so we can't judge one another."
+Jesus said, "He that is without sin…" Again the Antinomians are happy because they say, "See, nobody is perfect, so we can't judge one another."
 Keep in mind that this is presented to Jesus as a criminal case.
-If the antinomians are right, then it means total anarchy.
-No one could press charges against a murderer, a rapist, a robber, etc. because no one is totally perfect.
-God is not the God of confusion, but order - so it should be obvious that that is a misinterpretation of the words of Jesus.
+If the Antinomians are correct, then it means total anarchy.
+No one could press charges against a murderer, a rapist, a robber, etc., because no one is perfect.
+God is not the God of confusion, but order - so it should be evident that that is a misinterpretation of the words of Jesus.

-So what did Jesus actually mean by what He said?
+So what did Jesus mean by what He said?
 Remember, this is a criminal case.
-The witness in a capital criminal case had to lead in the execution [upon conviction, of course] of the criminal to show their disapproval of this violation of God's Law and attack on the life of the community.
-In order to do that, the witness had to be innocent of the crime he/she was witnessing against.
-For example, a murderer could not witness against another murderer, a robber could not witness against a thief.
-It would be the height of hypocrisy to condemn someone for same kind of crime you have committed.
+The witnesses in a capital criminal case had to lead in the execution [upon conviction, of course] of the criminal to show their disapproval of this violation of God's Law and attack on the life of the community.
+To do that, the witnesses had to be innocent of the crime they were witnessing against.
+For example, a murderer could not witness against another murderer; a robber could not witness against a thief.
+It would be the height of hypocrisy to condemn someone for the same kind of crime you have committed.
 God hates hypocrisy.
 Therefore, what Jesus meant [and the Greek words give this implication], "He that is without THIS sin…"

-What that means is that every single one of those scribes and Pharisees were guilty of adultery.
-They were just as guilty of the same sin as the woman they were condemning.
+That means every single one of those scribes and Pharisees was guilty of adultery.
+They were just as guilty of the same sin as the woman they condemned.
 They deserved the same penalty!
 And now, they knew that Jesus knew their guilt.
 They had no choice but to retreat.

 So what now?
 Jesus is left with a woman guilty of adultery, deserving death.